flutter/website/src/content/release/breaking-changes/deprecate-buttonbar.md

 ## Summary

 The `ButtonBar` widget was deprecated in favor of the more efficient `OverflowBar` widget.
-As a result, the `ThemeData.buttonBarTheme` and `ButtonBarTheme` were also deprecated.
+As a result, `ThemeData.buttonBarTheme` and `ButtonBarTheme` were also deprecated.

 ## Context

 The `ButtonBar` widget lays out its children in a row and in a column if there is not enough horizontal space.
-The `OverflowBar` widget does the same, but it's not tied to the Material library and is part of the core widgets library.
+The `OverflowBar` widget does the same, but it's not tied to the Material library and is part of the core `widgets.dart` library.

 ## Description of change

 - Replace `ButtonBar` widget with `OverflowBar` widget.
 - By default, `ButtonBar` aligns its children to the end of the layout, while `OverflowBar` aligns its children to the start.
   To align the `OverflowBar` children to the end, set the `OverflowBar.alignment` property to `MainAxisAlignment.end`.
-- `ButtonBar.buttonPadding` provides spacing between buttons and padding around buttons, replace it with `OverflowBar.spacing`, which provides spacing between buttons.
+- `ButtonBar.buttonPadding` provides spacing
+  between buttons and padding around buttons.
+  Replace it with `OverflowBar.spacing`, which provides spacing between buttons.
   Wrap the `OverflowBar` widget with `Padding` widget to provide padding around the buttons.
 - Replace `ButtonBar.overflowButtonSpacing` with `OverflowBar.overflowSpacing`,
   which provides spacing between buttons when the buttons are laid in a column when there is not enough horizontal space.
-- Remove `ButtonBarThemeData` from `ThemeData`, if it exists.
+- If it is specified, remove `ButtonBarThemeData` from `ThemeData`.

 ## Migration guide